-IF (e) $$k_1, k_2, k_3$$
+IF $$(e) k_1, k_2, k_3$$

-where e is any arithmetic expression of type integer or real, and the k's are statement labels.
+where e is any arithmetic expression of type integer, real, or double precision, and the k's are statement labels.

 The arithmetic IF is a three-way branch.
-Execution of this statement causes evaluation of the expression e following which the statement identified by the statement label $k_1, k_2$ , or $k_3$ is executed next as the value of e is less than zero, zero, or greater than zero respectively.
+Execution of this statement causes evaluation of the expression e following which the statement identified by the statement label k_1 , k_2 , or k_3 is executed next as the value of e is less than zero, zero, or greater than zero, respectively.